AaronWongNSC/MATH-454/Syllabus.md

 + On __Mastery Problems__ (untimed), we use a three-level scale: Mastery/Progressing/Novice.
 A mark of __Mastery__ is reserved for a solution that meets the specifications for professionally acceptable work.
 A mark of __Progressing__ is for work that meets many of the specifications but has a small number of critical errors or otherwise fails to meet specifications but it’s close. __Novice__ is given to work that does not reach the level of Progressing.

 __CORE-M Assessments:__ At four different times during the semester, we will set aside the entire class period for you to attempt problems aimed at the 19 __CORE-M__ objectives.
 Before each timed assessment period, you will be surveyed as to which __CORE-M__ objectives you would like to be assessed on during that period.
 You may attempt as many or as few as you like.
 For all the ones you select, you will receive a problem that assesses that __CORE-M__ objective.
 If your work on a timed problem is Passing, then you have demonstrated mastery on that learning objective, and you will not be tested on it again.
 If your work does Not Pass, then you can elect to try a new instance of that problem at a later timed assessment period.
 You may also elect to spend one of your tokens (explained below) to be re-assessed on __CC__ objectives during timed assessment periods if you have not passed some of those; as with __CORE-M__ objectives, you will need to specify which __CC__ objectives you want to be assessed on in advance.

 ## To earn an A

 + Complete the Getting Started assignment in week 1, AND
 + Pass 23 of 25 Guided Practice assignments, AND
-+ Pass 6 of 6 Leading Discussions, AND
++ Pass 4 of 6 Leading Discussions, AND
-+ Pass 25 of 28 Concept Checks, AND
++ Pass 21 of 24 Concept Checks, AND
 + Pass 17 of 20 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 27 of 30 Mastery Problems on the homework, AND
++ Attain Mastery level on 26 of 30 Mastery Problems on the homework, AND
 + Complete 3 Teaching Items (one of each type) with a Mastery level.

 ## To earn an B

 + Complete the Getting Started assignment in week 1, AND
 + Pass 21 of 25 Guided Practice assignments, AND
-+ Pass 5 of 6 Leading Discussions, AND
++ Pass 3 of 6 Leading Discussions, AND
-+ Pass 22 of 28 Concept Checks, AND
++ Pass 18 of 24 Concept Checks, AND
 + Pass 15 of 20 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 23 of 30 Mastery Problems on the homework, AND
++ Attain Mastery level on 22 of 30 Mastery Problems on the homework, AND
 + Complete 2 Teaching Items with a Mastery level.

 ## To earn an C

 + Complete the Getting Started assignment in week 1, AND
 + Pass 19 of 25 Guided Practice assignments, AND
-+ Pass 4 of 6 Leading Discussions, AND
++ Pass 2 of 6 Leading Discussions, AND
-+ Pass 19 of 28 Concept Checks, AND
++ Pass 15 of 24 Concept Checks, AND
 + Pass 12 of 20 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 19 of 30 Mastery Problems on the homework, AND
++ Attain Mastery level on 18 of 30 Mastery Problems on the homework, AND
 + Complete 1 Teaching Item with a Mastery level.

 ## To earn an D

 + Complete the Getting Started assignment in week 1, AND
 + Pass 15 of 25 Guided Practice assignments, AND
-+ Pass 3 of 6 Leading Discussions, AND
++ Pass 1 of 6 Leading Discussions, AND
-+ Pass 16 of 28 Concept Checks, AND
++ Pass 12 of 24 Concept Checks, AND
 + Pass 10 of 20 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 25 of 30 Mastery Problems on the homework.
++ Attain Mastery level on 14 of 30 Mastery Problems on the homework.

 The table below shows the requirements necessary for each letter grade.
 To earn the grade listed in each row, a student must satisfy ALL the criteria in that row.

 ![A Grade Checklist](images/GradeChecklist.PNG)